Flave1/aurray_bot_crawler/RAILWAY_DEPLOY.md

    - Choose your repository
    - **IMPORTANT**: After the service is created, go to **Settings → Root Directory** and set it to `browser_bot`
    - This tells Railway to use `browser_bot` as the root directory (not the repo root)
+   - Railway will automatically detect Node.js and use `nixpacks.toml` for the build

 3. **Configure Environment Variables**
    In Railway dashboard, go to your service → Variables tab: